mpv-player/mpv/DOCS/man/options.rst

 Input
 -----

-``--native-keyrepeat``
+``--native-keyrepeat=<yes|no>``
-    Use system settings for keyrepeat delay and rate, instead of ``--input-ar-delay`` and ``--input-ar-rate``.
-(Whether this applies
+    Use system settings for keyrepeat delay and rate, instead of ``--input-ar-delay`` and ``--input-ar-rate`` (default: no).
-    depends on the VO backend and how it handles keyboard input.
-Does not apply to terminal input.)
+    Whether this applies depends on the VO backend and how it handles keyboard input.
+Does not apply to terminal input.

 ``--input-ar-delay``
-    Delay in milliseconds before we start to autorepeat a key (0 to disable).
+    Delay in milliseconds before we start to autorepeat a key (default: 200).
+    Set it to 0 to disable.

 ``--input-ar-rate``
-    Number of key presses to generate per second on autorepeat.
+    Number of key presses to generate per second on autorepeat (default: 40).

 ``--input-conf=<filename>``
     Specify input configuration file other than the default location in the mpv